hove-io/navitia/documentation/slate/source/includes/apis.md

 ### How does it works

-Differents kind of objects can be returned (sorted as):
+Different kinds of objects can be returned (sorted as):

 -   network
 -   commercial_mode